Widow of Kiwi MH370 victim Paul Weeks finds love, marries again

 The couple reportedly exchanged vows at a ceremony on the Sunshine Coast.

-The Courier Mail reported that Lincoln played 'Here Comes the Bride' on the piano while Jack was the ring bearer.
+The Courier Mail reported that Lincoln played "Here Comes the Bride" on the piano while Jack was the ring bearer.

 It is understood the pair met on dating site eHarmony about three years ago.

-They got engaged at the end of 2019 when Crinion got on one knee while the pair were on a beach and proposed with shell.
+They got engaged at the end of 2019 when Crinion got on one knee while the pair were on a beach and proposed with a shell.

 The proposal reportedly happened "on a whim".